 2020 was a standout year for our company.
 In January, we buildout our warehouse into a new showroom with customer waiting area, full-motion racing simulators and vertical car storage.
 We then converted the old showroom into a parts department to continue our quest for professionalism.

 In September of 2020, we opened a second location in Mooresville, NC to support the Lake Norman area.
-Richard Rollins was an integral part of the team and leads a team of advisors in a 10,000 square foot space with 7 lifts and an inground alignment rack.
+Richard Rollins was an integral part of the team and confidently lead our team of advisors into the brave new territory of expanding in a 10,000 square foot space with six lifts and an inground alignment rack.
+Richard has since moved on to be our local Liqui-Moly representative and Jason Leake is now leading the charge at our Lake Norman location.